 I’m still writing some 50 years on, and will write for the rest of my life.
 So some of this is my life story, some is observational, some is just plain funny and/or a bit rude, and some is written with sadness.
 It’s a bit like how we live our lives – a mix of watching, finding the humour in life, experiencing the joy and facing the sadness.

-I’ve divided my poems into loose categories and some of them come with a short introduction to set the context.
+I’ve divided my poems into loose categories (see the drop down menu above) and some of them come with a short introduction to set the context.
 Take your pick, depending on your mood or interest at the time.
 I really hope you enjoy reading them.
 They are the story of my life, expressions of my perspective on life or aspects of life, and they are the way I have made sense of it all.
 I hope maybe one or two of them will also help you to make sense of it all too.